 CV: Tsuboi Tomohiro – Toshi Maeda (Sengoku Basara), Rikimaru (Tenchu 2), Taliesin (Tears to Tiara)

 While Shinpachi Nagakura remains one of the most likable characters in the series.
 Just like Heisuke, his route falls rather short in terms of both story and romance.
 Mostly, Shinpachi spends a lot of time loathing on the fact that he’s become a fury (Recalling, the incident in Kyoto Winds, where he was forced to drink the water of life due to unavoidable circumstances).
 With this, Chizuru guiltily blames herself for Shinpachi’s suffering and wants to support him in any way she can.
-In return, Shinpachi still pushes her away and goes into a complete depressive mode to a point that he becomes a hermit for weeks (ಠ_ಠ) – lol im not even kidding!
-Because of this, he becomes too distant with the heroine, that I literally can’t feel any intimate connection between the two of ’em.
+In return, Shinpachi still pushes her away and goes into a complete depressive mode to a point that he becomes a hermit for weeks (ಠ_ಠ) – lol I’m not even kidding!
+Because of this, he becomes too distant towards Chizuru, that I literally can’t feel any intimate connection between the two of them.
 It took him four whole chapters to suddenly admit his feelings for Chizuru which for some reason felt rushed (to me anyway). ┐(‘～` )┌

 Kissing CG: YES